-Although it would be nice if actual results during the year matched what we initially planned, we all know that business changes are typical after budgets are established, leading to variances and necessary explanations.
+I know it would be ideal if actual results during the year matched what we initially planned.
+However, we all know that business changes are typical after budgets are established, leading to variances and necessary explanations.
+In my experience, variance analysis typically involves comparison across multiple time periods or benchmarks.

 Cost of Goods Sold (COGS) refers to the direct costs of all components used during the manufacturing process.
 Researching COGS variances without a complete understanding of where to look (or without the right tools) can lead you down long and time-consuming paths.